 “I’ve seen salespeople feel like they aren’t a valued member of the company because of the volume of fields they have to fill out ‘before they can do their job.’
 It’s not just the one request for data--it’s the holistic setup.”

-Look beyond the single request and catalogue every validation rule and required field in the system.
+Look beyond the single request and catalog every validation rule and required field in the system.
 Without a cautious admin, end users are fatigued by system errors and begin getting sloppy.
 To get past a data-heavy screen, they’ll randomly select values and use the old standbys of “-” or “n/a” to get around thoughtfully supplying information.

 If things are getting bad and your exec doesn’t heed your warnings, use a stopwatch to time people creating and editing a record.
 And if all else fails, make your executive sit and watch someone try to do these actions only to be thwarted by error after error.